tryton/trytond/doc/ref/models/models.rst

 .. classmethod:: ModelView.view_attributes()

-    Returns a list of XPath, attribute and value.
+    Returns a list of XPath, attribute, value and an optional depends list.
     Each element from the XPath will get the attribute set with the JSON encoded value.
+If the depends list is set its fields are added to the view if the xpath matches at least one element.

 ============
 ModelStorage